 - · Password for basic authentication.

-- · Private token.
+- Private token.

 - URL to a Cargo Audit report in a human readable format.
 If provided, users clicking the source URL will visit this URL instead of the Cargo Audit report in JSON format.

 - Username for basic authentication.

-- Warning types.
-If provided, only count security warnings with the selected warning types.
-This parameter is multiple choice.
-Possible warning types are: unsound, vulnerability, yanked.
-The default value is: all warning types.

-7.4.64 Security warnings from Checkmarx CxSAST
+7.4.61 Security warnings from Checkmarx CxSAST